amcneil36/amcneil36.github.io/blogs/object-graph-construction-recommendations.md

  }
 }
 ```
-We can then create the PersonRepositoryFactory at the entry-point of our application.
+We can then create the PersonRepositoryFactory at the entry point of our application.
 Any class that needs a PersonRepository will take in a PersonRepositoryFactory through it's constructor.

 #### Constructor inject dependencies known at compile time.
 Method inject dependencies known at runtime
 Let's look at how the PersonRepository would have looked in the object graph had it been designed differently.
 Suppose PersonRepository method injected the name instead of constructor injecting it.